Updated: February 11, 2023

 Resources

-SAP Fiori for Android: Footer
+SAP Fiori for Android: Persistent Footer

 SAP Fiori for Web: Footer Toolbar